| Difficulty | V |

 Summary:

 The Rubicon is a World Class Overnight Wilderness Run.
 It only runs in high water years when Hell Hole dam spills water (AW currently in negotiations w/ PCWA Relicensing).
-This doesn’t happen often so when it does, prioritize it -- it’s worth it.
-There is a bit of warm up but then the action doesn’t stop until the take-out, 20 miles of wilderness later.
+On top of that the put-in road is typically snowed in when there is water in the riverbed.
+It takes a well above average snowpack year to find both the road open and water n the river.
+This doesn’t happen often so when it does, prioritize it- it’s worth it.
+There is a bit of warm up but then the action doesn’t stop until the take-out, 20 miles later.
+In the last decade the river has gotten more challenge as willows have grown on the banks, blocking both eddies and boat scouting.

 Character:

-If you would be comfortable leading yourself down 49-bridgeport on the S Yuba at or Middle Fork Feather for the very first time (No one showing you the lines) at similar difficulty flows, you should like the Rubicon.
-It is a notch easier than SF Merced.
+If you would be comfortable leading yourself down 49-bridgeport on the S Yuba at or Middle Fork Feather for the first time with one showing you the lines, at similar difficulty flows, you should like the Rubicon.

 Average gradient of 108 FPM, Max of 150 -- Surprisingly and pleasantly consistent.

-A solid crew of class V boaters should budget ~6-8 hours of moving time on the water.
+A solid crew of class V boaters should budget ~6-8 hours of moving time on the water for each day, ~4-6 hours a day if someone knows the run.

 The Rubicon seldom has boatable flows because there are several different reservoirs belonging to different projects that each take water out of the Rubicon basin and send it to the SF or MF American rivers.